chadrem/totem_activerecord/README.md

     $ bundle exec totem db migration <name>

+Run the 'up' method for a given migration:

+    $ bundle exec totem db up <timestamp>

+Run the 'down' method for a given migration:

+    $ bundle exec totem db down <timestamp>

 ## Models

 You will need to manually create models in the `app` directory.